ARTICLE CATEGORIES

 Here are some of the ways lemon balm and other essential oils were used.

 Pro Tip: Make a lemon balm ointment by mixing 12 drops of Melissa essential oil with 1 ounce of your favorite carrier oil and apply it after you get out of the shower as a body moisturizer.
+For frail elderly loved ones, start lower, patch test first, and watch for skin sensitivity.

 5. Ginger (C02)